 The first step to optimize your time is to put yourself where you have the most opportunity to succeed.

 You could do an excellent job of winning a skirmish that doesn’t move your campaign forward at all.
-On the other hand, even a sloppy win on a critical battlefield could turn the whole tide.
+On the other hand, even an imperfect win on a critical battlefield could turn the whole tide.
 There’s a big difference between doing the thing right, and doing the right thing.
-Successful people know this, and this is why they always plan ahead.
-You’ll always create more value if you develop a strong high-level strategy before moving on to specific tactics.
+You’ll always create more value by developing a strong high-level strategy before moving on to specific tactics.

-What this means for productivity, is that there’s greater payoff to selecting high-value work.
-Before you optimize your tactics, design your high-level plan.
-Look for where you can get the biggest wins for the least effort.
+What this means for productivity, is that there’s greater payoff to choosing high-value work.
+Figure out your high-level plan.
+Start with where you can get the biggest wins for the least effort.
 With that, you’ll skyrocket your output before ever even needing to worry about streamlining the work itself.

 2. Respect the Tools